tlswg/tls13-spec/draft-ietf-tls-tls13.md

 change_cipher_spec consisting of the single byte value 0x01 at any time during the handshake and MUST simply drop it without further processing.
-Note that this record may appear at a point at the handshake where the implementation is expecting protected records with content type application_data, and so it is necessary to detect this condition prior to attempting to deprotect the record.
+Note that this record may appear at a point at the handshake where the implementation is expecting protected records and so it is necessary to detect this condition prior to attempting to deprotect the record.
 An implementation which receives any other change_cipher_spec value or which receives a protected change_cipher_spec record MUST abort the handshake with an "illegal_parameter" alert.
-After the handshake is complete, change_cipher_spec MUST be treated as an unknown record type.
+After the handshake is complete, change_cipher_spec MUST be treated as an unexpected record type.

 Implementations MUST NOT send record types not defined in this